haga/precip_pickup_analysis/README.txt

 containing the binned data and (2) column ascii files formatted for analysis/plotting with gnuplot (one file per region and temperature bin).

-@@need to ssh regions file to git.
-And find regions_288x192.mat file to replace REGIONS_ccsm4_288x86.mat (same information in file, but had tidied up).

 ***
 3) quick look at data as needed